by anthony on 04/08/14 at 8:46 am

 Some fonts not only have a light typeface, but they also have a thin or extra light typeface.
-You should not use this in small or medium-sized text otherwise it’ll look incredibly faint.
-Only use it in large text sizes so that users can see and read the thin or extra light typeface without struggle.
+You should not use this in small or medium-sized text otherwise, it’ll look faint.
+Only use it in large text sizes so that users can read the thin or extra light typeface without any struggle.

 Don’t Use a Light Typeface on Everything